 Project Name Target Date Completed Date Description

-An Efficient Hardware-based Spike Train Repetition for Energy-constrained Spiking Neural Networks Milestone #2: Determine the dataset and SNN model
+An Efficient Hardware-based Spike Train Repetition for Energy-constrained Spiking Neural Networks data model

 In this milestone, the dataset and initial SNN architecture for handwritten digit recognition are defined.
 The MNIST dataset is selected due to its wide use as a benchmark for image classification tasks and its suitability for validating lightweight neural architectures on resource-constrained platforms.